lupyuen/lupyuen.github.io/src/blockly.md

 ## Main Function

-TODO

-The generated Zig code needs to be wrapped like this, to become a valid Zig program...
+To become a valid Zig program, our generated Zig code needs to be wrapped into a __Main Function__ like this...

 ```zig
 /// Import Standard Library